Accommodation and wedding venues in County Carlow

 Arthur MacMurrough’s saddle in mounted on the rocking horse.
 Photograph by Paul Barker, 2011, for Country Life.

 When Arthur came home as heir, he found his mother had set up a school of lacemaking, now called Borris Lace, to help the local women to earn money during the difficult Famine years.
 The lace became famous and was sold to Russian and English royalty.
 The rest of the estate, however, was in poor shape.
 Arthur set about making it profitable, bringing the railway to Borris, building a nearby viaduct, which cost €20,000 to build.
 He also built cottages in the town, winning a design medal from the Royal Dublin Society, and he set up a sawmill, from which tenants were given free timber to roof their houses.
 He set up limekilns for building material, and also experimented (unsuccessfully) with “water gas” to power the crane used to built the viaduct.
 His mother built a fever house, dower house and a Protestant school, and Arthur’s sisters built a Catholic school.
-There is a little schoolhouse (with bell, in the picture below) behind the chapel.
+There is a little schoolhouse (with bell) behind the chapel.

 Borris House, July 2019.
 Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com